arjunsrini/mobility-results/README.md

 Each point in those time series plots is associated with a dataset/birth cohort.
 Below are pages with confidence checks that show how we went from the raw dataset to the estimated point.
-To go from point page, look at the year asos. with the point, and then click the link below that start's with that year.
+To go from point to page, look at the year associated with the point, and then click the link below that start's with that year.

 - [Year: 1920, Data: 1940 Census, Birth Cohort: 1920-25](./c1940.md)
 - [Year: 1947, Data: NLS66, Birth Cohort: 1942-52](./nls66.md)